 - Dow Theory is not infallible

 The primary trend in any market cannot be manipulated on any ground (like companies inflating their earnings temporarily to favorably affect their stock’s price).
 Thus, Dow believed that the primary trend should be the main focus of every serious investor.

 The averages, or as we know them- the indices, discount everything.

 In simple language, any news, information, valuation, even expectation with regards to the prices are reflected in the index price.
-Dow believed that market averages/indices foretold the upcoming scenario in an industry and hence predicted the health of an economy.
+Dow believed that market averages/indices foretold the upcoming scenario in industry and hence predicted the health of an economy.

-The main emphasis of the Dow Theory is on extensive study and adopting lack of emotional reaction to transactions.
+The main emphasis of the Dow Theory is on extensive study and adopting a lack of emotional reaction to transactions.

 Anyone who ignores these two ideas is the first to witness failure.

 However, these hypotheses do not make the Dow Theory infallible.
 There are times when things don’t fall in the definitions spelled within Dow Theory.

 After the hypotheses, let’s look into the theorems.
 The first theorem of Dow is the ideal market picture consisting of the following main stages: